astralfrontier-itch-io/witch/rules/rules.md

+---
+title: Wands in Twilight Come Hither
+subtitle: A game about teenage magic and growing up
+---

 WITCH is a game about a close­-knit group of teenage characters with magical powers, called a coven, and the adventures they have.
 We play to watch them stumble toward adulthood,